Indus River Delta–Arabian Sea mangroves: Location and description

 These mangroves are found in the Indus River Delta on the Arabian sea, an even saltier estuary than usual due to the salts brought to the coast by the Indus from the Thar Desert, a process that is ongoing as the river is increasingly used for irrigation and water supply.
 Mangroves are an important habitat where salt and fresh water mix and support a range of plants specialised to survive in this salty environment, and large numbers of fishes and crustaceans that find food, shelter and oxygen in the waters beneath the tree roots.
 The temperature is hot in summer, reaching 50 °C, and may fall to near freezing point in winter.
 The rain falls in the southwest monsoon between July and September and averages 100 to 500 mm of precipitation.
 The Indus River is used extensively for irrigation and by the time it reaches the delta, the flow of freshwater is down by more than 90% compared to historic levels.
 Active flow only lasts for about two months, and the sediment load is similarly diminished.
 Saline water intrudes upstream for about 80 km and this affects both the mangroves growing in the area and the agricultural land.
 Loss of sediment causes increased coastal erosion, and this is exacerbated by land subsidence and rising sea levels.
 Other factors affecting the mangrove areas are pollution from sewage and industrial effluent, and parts of the mangrove area have been lost to agriculture and urban development.

 Flora

 The flora of the delta is not diverse as few plants can survive the severe conditions of heat and salinity.
 In 2003, mangrove forests were estimated to cover 820 km2 of the delta.
 95% of the trees were grey mangroves (Avicennia marina), with the remaining 5%, growing on small areas of higher ground, being red mangrove (Rhizophora mucronata), Indian mangrove (Ceriops tagal) and black mangrove (Aegiceras corniculatum).
 Sea holly (Acanthus ilicifolius) and other salt-tolerant plants grow in drier parts.
-Mangrove forests have a thick canopy and an undergrowth consisting mainly of saplings of the mangrove trees.
+Mangrove forests have a thick canopy and an undergrowth consisting mainly of saplings of the mangrove trees..
+Coconuts are also present.